alesholub/RoboNav/README.md

 **To-do:**
 - automatic routing (find optimal path in the map)
-- more robust road detection (merging of multiple detection methods)
 - navigation through the crossroads
 - simulation of the path (reading of the itinerary)
 - complete RoboOrienteering navigation (detection of orange cone)